MadByteDE/SPT-Linux-Guide/docs/bottles/manual_guide.md

 Everything now is pretty much done, so now to run the game we need to run the server and the launcher.

-- To run the server, run the `SPTarkov.Server.Linux` executable in a terminal.
+- To run the server, run the `SPT.Server.Linux` executable in a terminal.

 - To run the launcher, click on the play icon at the right side of the `SPT.Launcher` shortcut.